 Person/ arrangement to be identified Data to be identified Verification Methods Underlying persons who are individuals.
-As per the requirements for natural person • As per the requirements for natural person
+As per the requirements for natural person As per the requirements for natural person

-Underlying principals who are legal persons As per the requirements for legal persons above In circumstances where an applicant for business which is a legal arrangement acts or purports to act on behalf of a legal person, then identification and verification must take place not just in respect of that legal person, but also in respect of that legal person's underlying principals. • As per the requirements for legal persons above Legal arrangement Legal status of arrangement (including date of establishment) Legal name of arrangement (if applicable) Trading or other given name(s) of arrangement (if applicable) Nature of business Any official registration or identifying number (if applicable) Registered office address (if applicable) Mailing address (if different) Principal place of business/ operations (if different) Any other data which the legal professional considers to be reasonably necessary for the purposes of establishing the true identity of the legal arrangement. ••• Trust deed or equivalent instrument Official certificate of registration (if applicable) Where the above proves insufficient, any other document or other source of information on which it is reasonable to place reliance in all the circumstances.
+Underlying principals who are legal persons As per the requirements for legal persons above In circumstances where an applicant for business which is a legal arrangement acts or purports to act on behalf of a legal person, then identification and verification must take place not just in respect of that legal person, but also in respect of that legal person's underlying principals.
+As per the requirements for legal persons above Legal arrangement Legal status of arrangement (including date of establishment) Legal name of arrangement (if applicable) Trading or other given name(s) of arrangement (if applicable) Nature of business Any official registration or identifying number (if applicable) Registered office address (if applicable) Mailing address (if different) Principal place of business/operations (if different) Any other data which the legal professional considers to be reasonably necessary for the purposes of establishing the true identity of the legal arrangement.
+Where the above proves insufficient, any other document or other source of information on which it is reasonable to place reliance in all the circumstances.